 It is perfectly valid for many lighting effects and sound files to be simultaneously playing at the same time - though any given LED can only be part of a single lighting effect at any one time, which would be the last effect applied to that particular LED.

-You can test the scenes or sound effects using the 'Test' buttons, and delete any unwanted elements using the 'Delete' button.
+You can test the scenes, sound effects or outputs using the 'Test' buttons, and delete any unwanted elements using the 'Delete' button.

 You may also assign a physical button to a particular scene using the 'Input Trigger' parameter, please refer to the Control Options - Physical Buttons section.